dortania/OpenCore-Install-Guide/AMD/zen.md

 * **Cpuid1Data**: Leave this blank
   * Fake CPUID entry
 * **DummyPowerManagement**: YES
   * New alternative to NullCPUPowerManagement, required for all AMD CPU based systems as there's no native power management.
-Intel can ignore
 * **MinKernel**: Leave this blank
   * Lowest kernel version the above patches will be injected into, if no value specified it'll be applied to all versions of macOS.
 See below table for possible values
   * ex. `12.00.00` for OS X 10.8